Aestimatio: Critical Reviews in the History of Science

 Its primary publication, the Papers/Cahiers, is peer-reviewed and is published twice a year, in the spring and the fall.
 Special editions are published on an occasional basis.

-Please note that the latest issues of the journal are available through subscription to the Bibliographical Society of Canada.
+Please note that the latest issues of the journal are available electronically through membership to the Bibliographical Society of Canada.

 Past Tense: Graduate Review of History